Becoming a Naturopath

 3. Take details of family medical history, to give a full picture of any possible genetic traits or familial patterns.

 4. Make observations of the client’s skin, hair and nails.

 5. Use any other diagnostic techniques they are trained in, such as tongue diagnosis, iridology or kinesiology.

-If the naturopath feels they are not the best person to help the client, they may refer the client on to another practitioner.
+If the naturopath feels they are not the best person to help the client they may refer the client on to another practitioner.
 The naturopath may also write to the client’s GP to explain the treatment being offered.
-This is often the case if a client is on medication and needs a GP approval before following some of the Naturopath’s advice.
+This is often the case if a client is on medication and needs a GP's approval before following some of the Naturopath’s advice.

-Naturopathic treatment is about long-term changes to encourage optimal health, so it is common for a patient to return for a number of consultations over a period of months or even years, adjusting the treatment plan little by little until the body is back in a state of balance.
+Naturopathic treatment is about long-term changes to encourage optimal health.
+It is common for a patient to return for a number of consultations over a period of months, or even years, adjusting the treatment plan little by little until the body is back in a state of balance.